New Business License Fees in 2017

 Tax and License Customer Service Hours

-The customer service counter gets very busy during the week before and the week after a quarter filing due date.
+The customer service counter has high traffic during the week before and the week after a quarter filing due date.
 To avoid the lines in office, pay your license and taxes online or mail your payment in.
-If you need to come in to the office, the best time to avoid longer wait times is between the hours of 8 AM to 11:30 AM and 2 PM to 4 PM.
+When visiting the office, the best time to avoid longer wait times is between the hours of 8 AM to 11:30 AM and 2 PM to 4 PM.

 Guide to City of Tacoma Business & Occupation Tax